To increase the appreciation of antique weaving art

 - taught about the history and scope of

 - been a Contributing Editor of HALI magazine for the

 last twenty years.

-Based in New York, he has had the additional benefit of seeing many of
+Particularly during his many years in New York City, he has had the additional benefit of seeing many of

-the thousands of pieces that have passed through the markets, public and
+the thousands of pieces that passed through the markets, public and

 private, in the past three decades.